UBC-Thunderbots/Software/docs/getting-started.md

 ```

 This will output the file at the _absolute_ path given via the `--callgrind-out-file` argument.
 This file can then be viewed using `kcachegrind` (example: `kcachegrind /tmp/profile.callgrind`), giving lots of useful information about where time is being spent in the code.

+Callgrind requires building with debug symbols; Thus, runtime performance will be much slower, so Callgrind is not appropriate to find bottlenecks in real runtime environments.

+### Tracy

+Tracy is a lightweight, real-time profiler designed for understanding real-time performance of a system.
+It offers insights into CPU usage and memory allocations by adding Tracy's markup API.

+To run Tracy:
+1. Run the Tracy profiler:

+`./tbots.py run tracy`

+2. Build and run a binary using the `--tracy` flag.
+Requires Tracy markup symbols to be added to the code:
+    a.
+For `Thunderloop`:

+`./tbots.py build thunderloop_main --tracy`

+    b.
+For `FullSystem`:

+`./tbots.py run thunderscope_main --tracy`

+Unlike (Callgrind)[#Callgrind], we can run (and encouraged to run) Tracy with the binary compiled with any and full compiler optimizations.
+It can provide us a better understanding of the real-time performance of the code.

+*Warning: Bewarned from the Tracy 16.10.2023 manual:
+> The captured data is stored in RAM and only written to the disk when the capture finishes.
+This can result in memory exhaustion when you capture massive amounts of profile data or even in typical usage situations when the capture is performed over a long time.
+Therefore, the recommended usage pattern is to perform moderate instrumentation of the client code and limit capture time to the strict necessity.

 ## Building for Jetson Nano